systematic-magic/AgingPubMed/research_papers_html.rst

 5. Correspondence
 -----------------

 5.1.
-Check that correspondence section has a title “CORRESPONDING AUTHORS” (ALL CAPS)
+Check that correspondence section has a title “CORRESPONDING AUTHORS” for more than one author or “CORRESPONDING AUTHOR” for one author (ALL CAPS).

 5.2.
 Check that correspondence section has one or more Author + Email address pairs.
 Occasionally an author can have 2 or more emails.